simplelinuxscripts/ubuntucheckup/README.md

-#### A Linux bash script to verify the safety and health of an Ubuntu installation
+#### A bash script to verify the safety and health of an Ubuntu installation

 ### USAGE: